Legal & privacy information for The Green Rooms. Counselling, Psychotherapy and Coaching in Glasgow and Newton Mearns.

 We will keep a record of your personal details to help the services we provide you to run smoothly.
 These details are kept securely and are not shared with any third party (other than the companies which control the software).
 Your signed forms are kept in a locked cabinet, your phone number is kept on our locked phones (via a Google account) and your email address is kept within our password-protected email account (via 34sp.com).

-We will keep written notes of each session, which are kept securely in a locked cabinet.
+We will keep professional written notes of each session, which are kept securely in a locked cabinet.
 We do not retain text messages for longer than necessary.
-If there is information contained in a text message that needs to be saved, we will either ask you to send the information to us via email, or we will screenshot the text and email it to ourselves.
+If there is information contained in a text message that needs to be saved, we will either ask you to send the information to us via email, or we will screenshot the text and save it.
 Likewise, any email correspondence will be deleted after it is no longer necessary to keep.

 Personal data – After we have stopped working together